JonnySpruce/diffedit/diffedit.md

 That's a pretty good start, however what we really want is a mask which is either present or not at a certain pixel.
 To achieve this, we will set all values under a threshold as 0 and all above as 1, giving us binary values to work with for the mask.
 The DiffEdit paper suggests setting this threshold at 0.5, however with our testing we found a lower value was more effective.
 This may depend on the similarity of your two prompts.

-We can write try a few different threshold values and visualise the resulting mask.
+We can try a few different threshold values and visualise the resulting mask.
 This will allow us to choose a value that works well for our image:

 ![png](diffedit_files/diffedit_69_0.png)